ebb-earl-co/libraries_io/README.md

 query interface as well as visual query result.
 ### Making a Graph of CSV Data
 [Importing from CSV](https://neo4j.com/docs/cypher-manual/3.5/clauses/load-csv/)
-is one of the most common ways to create a Neo4j graph, and is how we will proceed given that the Open Data snapshot un`tar`s into CSV files.
+is the most common way to populate a Neo4j graph, and is how we will proceed given that the Open Data snapshot un`tar`s into CSV files.
 However, first a data model is necessary— what the entities that will be represented as labelled nodes with properties and the relationships